-“The caliber of artwork featured in the Lake Nona Sculpture Garden is unlike anything else in the Southeast,” said Orlando Museum of Art Director and CEO Dr. Aaron H. De Groft.
+“The caliber of artwork featured in the Lake Nona Sculpture Garden is unlike anything else in the Southeast,” said former Orlando Museum of Art Director and CEO Dr. Aaron H. De Groft.
 From Charging Bull by Arturo di Modica to Mother and Child by Henry Moore, these major and internationally important artists and masterworks of sculpture add so much dimension to the art landscape of Central Florida.
 Like the Orlando Museum of Art, Dalí Museum in St. Petersburg or the Ringling Museum of Art in Sarasota that also has a large outdoor sculpture collection, Lake Nona is a must-see destination for art lovers.”

-The garden’s current exhibit features eight esteemed sculptures from The Lewis Collection including Charging Bull by Arturo di Modica, Leda and the Swan by Fernando Botero, Mother and Child and Upright Motive No. 9 by Henry Moore, Postmodern Man by Eric Goulder, Jeté II by Enzo Plazzotta and Cloister Conspiracy and The Don by Philip Jackson.
-The exhibit also features four pieces by local artist JEFRË, including Faith, Empowerment, Time and Passion that were recently featured in his applauded show at the Orlando Museum of Art.
+The garden’s current exhibit features esteemed sculptures from The Lewis Collection including Charging Bull by Arturo di Modica, Leda and the Swan by Fernando Botero, Mother and Child and Upright Motive No. 9 by Henry Moore, Postmodern Man by Eric Goulder, Jeté II by Enzo Plazzotta and Cloister Conspiracy and The Don by Philip Jackson.
+There are also four pieces by local artist JEFRË, including Faith, Empowerment, Time and Passion that were recently featured in his applauded show at the Orlando Museum of Art.
 The Sculpture Garden is designed to evolve with a rotating collection to keep visitors engaged and introduce new artwork to the community.

 Lake Nona’s Sculpture Garden was meticulously planned by an expert team of art curators, landscape architects, lighting designers and arborists who brought this stunning vision to life.
 The garden canopy is defined by nearly 300 hand-selected palm trees chosen for their unique features and arranged in waves of foliage as a nod to the curves of the state-of-the-art hotel rising overhead.
 In addition to palms, the garden features climbing vines, fragrant shrubs including ylang-ylang, gardenia and night-blooming jasmine that will bloom seasonally.